commercialhaskell/stack/doc/GUIDE.md

 If you're on Windows: you can run `stack turtle.hs` instead of `./turtle.hs`.
 The shebang line is not required in that case.

+### Stack configuration for scripts

+If the current working directory is inside a project then that project's stack configuration is effective when running the script.
+Otherwise the script uses the global project configuration specified in `~/.stack/global-project/stack.yaml`.

 ### Specifying interpreter options

 The stack interpreter options comment must specify a single valid stack command